zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 The preview jumps back to bottom.
 Scrolling up only in the preview is not possible.
 This is independent of the cursor position and takes half a second after releasing the scroll wheel.

+**Update - 09.02:** Now it is locked at the top?
+(HM-Skript_CSS2.epub) Is this the scroll lock?

 **]**

+> 07.02.2019 20:00 - 22:45

+### [Bug:

+Encountered random crash.
+Program was open while writing the manual, but not active excepted a few times in-between to test banal specific behaviour.

+Happened two times.

+Requires further documentation.

+**]**

+### [Bug:

+Setting the Symbol for unnumbered lists to Square breaks the list.

+Requires further documentation.

+**]**

+> 09.02.2019 20:00 - 21:45

+Playing around with icons.

+Continuing writing math script (corrected sections [0-1[ ):

+- **Bug**: the preformatting of a header does reset user-selected colors for the text.
+  - Write text line
+  - Set as header 3
+  - Set first word to green
+  - Set line as header 2
+  - green replaced with black
+- **Bug:** Replacing formula in figure-formula does not change the preview?
+  - Opening existing document, open edit window for pre-existing figure formula
+  - replace formula with something the parser doesn't recognise (use of `\cases` for example)
+  - select "override parser", close window
+  - Preview in Editor remains the same as before the edit.
+Double-click on the figure shows the new formula is saved.
+- **Major:** "Safeplace" Opening an existing file (WinExplorer), "Saving as..." under a new name.
+  - The Window title of the program does not change to the new file name.
+  - It is unclear, if saving will now replace the first file, or the newly created copy of it. <u>!!!!</u>
+-